 The Canary Islands enjoy a special tax regime due to their geographical distance from the rest of Spain.
 In order to encourage economic and social development, the islands offer a set of tax allowances which are successfully applied to film production.

-Canarian (REF) increases 20 percentage points the allowance of the Corporate Income Tax (2 & 3) for film productions and the limits 80%.
-Therefore, the tax credit for Spanish productions goes from the 20-25%, capped at 3 million euros deduction in Spain to 45-40% tax credit, limited to 5.4 million euros.
-And for foreign productions, the 20% tax rebate with a limit of 3 million euros changes to a 40% tax rebate with a limit of 4.5 million euros.
+Canarian (REF) increases 20 percentage points the allowance of the Corporate Income Tax (2,3, 5 & 6) for film productions and the limits 80%.
+Therefore, the tax incentives for foreign and Spanish audiovisual productions go from the 30-25%, capped at 10 million euros deduction in Spain to 50-45% tax incentives, limited to 18 million euros*.

 (2) Law 27/2014, 27th November, Corporate Income Tax.